vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

 If the ending price falls within the spread range simply quote zero volume, otherwise...

-First, calculate the implied position at `starting price` and `ending price` and return the difference.
+First, calculate the implied position at `starting price` and `ending price` and let the difference be the theoretical volume quoted between two prices $V$.

 For a given price $p$ calculate implied position $P_i$ with